 Mumbai may be a commercial jungle, but the whole of Maharashtra isn’t.
 In fact, the Lonavala-Khandala region is blessed with several beautiful waterfalls during the monsoon season.
 Kune Falls stand out among the rest.
 These are 200 meters high, 3 tiered waterfalls, which are sight unto themselves.
 Although you can only watch them during the monsoon season, when you do, you will be left amazed by their sheer beauty.

-The Bhimlat Falls are almost like a well preserved secret of Rajasthan.
+The Bheemtal Falls are almost like a well preserved secret of Rajasthan.
 Almost all of us associate Rajasthan with the imagery of hot afternoons, sand dunes, and a rugged terrain.
-But Bhimlat Falls crash that stereotypical imagery of Rajasthan.
+But Bheemtal Falls crash that stereotypical imagery of Rajasthan.
 In fact, Bundi Village, the village closest to these waterfalls, actually receives more average rainfall than Delhi during the monsoons.
-The Bhimlat Falls may just be 60 meters high, but the sheer fact that they are located in Rajasthan make them worthy of this list.
+The Bheemtal Falls may just be 60 meters high, but the sheer fact that they are located in Rajasthan make them worthy of this list.

 8. Athirapally Falls, Thrissur, Kerala

 Kerala isn’t just about the placid backwaters.
 Come the monsoon and the Thrissur district springs to life with natural beauty all around.
 The gem of Thrissur district is the Athirapally Falls, which can be seen in full flow during the rainy season.
 They are far from being as high as Jog Falls of Karnataka or other waterfalls of India, but they are definitely a sight to behold.

 9. Hogenakkal Falls, Tamil Nadu